intel/IoTPortal/INB_INTEGRATION.md

 <h1 align="center">
-  In-band Manageability
+  In-Band Manageability
 </h1>

-IoT Portal requires In-band Manageability to be installed on the IoT devices for remote over-the-air (OTA) updates to function.
+IoT Portal requires In-Band Manageability to be installed on the IoT devices for remote over-the-air (OTA) updates to function.

 ## 📋 Requirements